barbazul/1kfa/mod_guide_player.md

 to sneak or swim in full plate armour.

-If a GM writes narrative circumstances that cause a disadvantage on the armour card when it is created, no *Challenge points* need to be spent to create the disadvantage later.
+If a GM writes narrative circumstances that cause a disadvantage on the armour card when it is created, no *Shadow points* need to be spent to create the disadvantage later.

 Here are some example armours: